-Cosby lawyers slam accuser as 'pathological liar' at trial
+Cosby lawyers attack accusers' credibility, drawing prosecutor rebuke

 NORRISTOWN, Pa.
-(Reuters) - Defense lawyers for comedian Bill Cosby attacked the credibility of women who testified against him at his sexual assault trial, singling out accuser Andrea Constand during closing arguments on Tuesday as a “pathological liar.”
+(Reuters) - Defense lawyers for comedian Bill Cosby on Tuesday attacked the credibility of women who testified against him at his sexual assault trial, drawing a stern rebuke from prosecutors who said such shaming of victims was the reason women do not report sex crimes.

-Cosby, the once-beloved comedian and TV dad, is on trial on three counts of aggravated indecent assault of Constand, 45, a former administrator of the Temple University women’s basketball team, at his home outside Philadelphia in January 2004.
+Cosby, the once-beloved comedian and TV dad, is on trial on three counts of aggravated indecent assault of Andrea Constand, 45, at his home outside Philadelphia in January 2004.

+Lawyers for each side made their closing arguments on Tuesday at Montgomery County Courthouse in Norristown, Pennsylvania.

-Defense lawyer Thomas Mesereau picked apart what he called inconsistent statements by Constand, reminding the jury she continued to call Cosby after the alleged assault.
+Defense lawyer Thomas Mesereau picked apart what he called inconsistent statements by Constand, labeling her “a pathological liar” and reminding the jury she continued to call Cosby after the alleged assault.
 He declared Cosby “must be acquitted on all counts.”

-“He made some mistakes for sure, but he is no criminal,” Mesereau told the jury at Montgomery County Courthouse in Norristown, Pennsylvania.
-“This is a very serious moment for an 80-year-old man who had a very successful career and is looking at absolute ruin.”

 Co-counsel Kathleen Bliss then assailed the five other witnesses who said they, like Constand, had been drugged and violated by Cosby, saying it was unfair to Cosby that they were “digging up stuff from three decades ago.”

-She said the five Cosby accusers were fabricating stories in search of money and fame that would come with leveling such allegations against Cosby, a comedian known for clean material and whose television career was based on a wholesome image.
+She said Cosby’s accusers were fabricating stories in search of money and fame that would come with leveling such allegations against Cosby, a comedian known for clean material and whose television career was based on a wholesome image.

 “What is this case about?
 Money, press conferences, TV shows, salacious coverage, ratings.
 Sex sells,” Bliss said.